The next Wealden Dementia Action Alliance meeting will be Thursday 5th November at The Community Oasis Church in Crowborough.

 If you or you know someone who has been scammed please contact Citizens Advice Consumer service – 03454 04 05 06

-The Herbert Protocol is a form that carers, family or friends of a vulnerable person can fill in which is linked with Sussex Police
+A form that carers, family or friends of a vulnerable person can fill in which is linked with Sussex Police.

 It contains a list of information to help the police if the person goes missing, including: